DUT-DIPLab/Graph-Multi-NMF-Feature-Clustering/README.md

 ## Demo

 There is a demo in `GMultiNMF/demo_digit.m` working for hand-written digits recognition.
-See releases to download the full demo with dataset.
+Go to releases to download the full paper and the demo dataset.

 ## Results